friendica/friendica-addons/openidconnect/README.md

 1. User clicks "Sign in with OpenID Connect" on the login page
 2. Redirect to identity provider
 3. After successful authentication: redirect back with authorization code
-4. Addon exchanges code for access token
+4. Addon exchanges code for tokens using PKCE and provider-supported client auth
+5. Validates ID token signature, issuer, audience, nonce, and expiry
-5. Fetches userinfo
+6. Fetches userinfo and verifies it matches the authenticated subject
-6. Finds existing user or creates new one
+7. Finds existing user, auto-links an unlinked matching account, or creates a new one
-7. Authenticates user in Friendica
+8. Authenticates user in Friendica
-8. 2FA is automatically bypassed (since authentication already happened at the IdP)
+9. Friendica local 2FA is only bypassed when the local account does not have 2FA enabled

 ## Account Linking